syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/row-selection.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs186" %}
 {% endif %}

+### Multiple rows selection

+The ##Platform_Name## Grid allows you to select multiple rows within the grid simultaneously.
+This feature is valuable when you need to perform actions or operations on several rows at once or focus on specific areas of your data.

+To achieve multiple row selection, you can use the [selectRows](../../api/grid/selection/#selectrows) method.
+This method allows you to select a collection of rows by specifying their indexes, giving you the ability to interact with multiple rows together.

+The following example, demonstrates how to select multiple rows in the Grid by calling the `selectRows` method within the button click event and passing an array of row indexes as arguments.

+ {% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs187/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs187/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs187" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs187/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs187/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs187" %}
+{% endif %}

 ### Range of rows selection

 Range of row selection in the Grid enables you to select a continuous range of rows within the grid.
 This feature is particularly useful when you want to perform actions on multiple rows simultaneously or focus on a specific range of data.